 Easy Christmas desserts don’t get any easier than this.
-In fact, it’s so easy to make that it’s fun to get the little kids involved in this classic Christmas tradition.
+In fact, it’s so easy to make as a dessert that it’s fun to get the little kids involved in this classic Christmas tradition.
 Be warned.
 They never last long because they are addictive.
 After all, this sticky treat is pretty much rice krispie treats but with cornflakes cereal that resembles Christmas garland instead.

 Festive Christmas Cookies

 Not a year has gone by where I haven’t baked from the day after Thanksgiving through December and into Christmas.
 It’s a special time for me packed with so many joyful memories and family traditions as a kid.
 Every year, I like to do the classic cookies and then I like to try a few new ideas.

 ■ CORN FLAKES: The classic cereal we’ve been making that wreath treats with for decades.
 The cereal shapes naturally look like leaves of Christmas tree garland once wet with the melted butter and marshmallows mixture.